peter-lyons-kehl/no_std_libs/README.md

   result HTML, even without data-noescape, but it won't load/show a file here...

   <!-- Side comment: <i>intended to be italics</i> doesn't render as italics here, but it is
   generated in the HTML.
-Not being rendered must be due to the default theme. -->
+Not being rendered must be due to Reveal.js defaults or its "black" theme. -->

   An inner &lt;code...&gt; doesn't help either. <code data-noescape data-url="LICENSE"> </code>